 European shares drop as manufacturing crash spells more pain

-ther big fallers on the day in Dublin included Kingspan and Glanbia, down 4 per cent and 8 per cent respectively.
+Big fallers on the day in Dublin included Kingspan and Glanbia, down 4% and 8% respectively

 Bank shares took a hammering with AIB losing 7.4 per cent and Bank of Ireland down 3.4 per cent.